 In 1945 seventeen year-old Betty Mohr appeared in Seventeen Magazine, and Silverado helped her relive the moment in a professional photo shoot!

 Scottsdale resident Glenn Wood, an avid chess player who continues to play, recently had a series of matches with a local high school chess champion.
 Learn all about it here!

 Every hospice experience is unique, but all are based in dignity and quality of life.
 In this video three people share their stories of how important hospice has been to them.

 Watch the short documentary Love Lives Here, which details how Silverado gives life to residents through our philosophy of love and recognizing the value of the human spirit.

 Having purpose and meaning in every day has many benefits.
 See how the daily activities at Silverado help Mary maintain purpose and find happiness.

-Maxine lived with her son, her daughter in-law Gerri and their family.
-As her dementia progressed and Maxine became more withdrawn.
-See how what was best for Maxine was also what was best for her family.
+Maxine lived with her son, her daughter in-law their family, but as her dementia progressed she became more withdrawn.
+See how what was best for Maxine was also best for her family.